jbritain/visual-vibrance/README.md

+# ⚠️ THIS PACK IS NO LONGER ACTIVELY DEVELOPED ⚠️

 Visual Vibrance is an attempt at recreating the upcoming "Vibrant Visuals" feature which is currently only available on the Bedrock edition of Minecraft.

 Visual Vibrance is _an alpha_ and since it was forked from my other pack, [Glimmer](https://modrinth.com/shader/glimmer-shaders) in a relatively short period of time, there may be bugs.
 You can report these to me in [my Discord server](https://discord.gg/4U3nPxTznF) or `#jbritains-shaderpacks` in [the shaderLABS Discord Server](https://discord.gg/RpzWN9S).